brownplt/B2T2/Competitors/TypeScript/README.md

 ### Limitations

-- this implementation cannot specify that a table must not contain duplicated column names.
+- This implementation cannot specify that a table must not contain duplicated column names.
+- Every type variable that is declared as `extend CTop` should be instantiated with a string-literal type (e.g. `'foobar'`).
+If it is instantiated with the string type or a union of string literals, the output type might be broken.

 ### Credits